InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 typeof console.log // 'function'
 ```

-As for `null` , it is always be treated as an  `object`  by `typeof`，although it is a primitive data type, and this  happening is a bug that has been around for a long time.
+As for `null` , it is always be treated as an  `object`  by `typeof` , although it is a primitive data type, and this  happening is a bug that has been around for a long time.
 ```js
 typeof null // 'object'
 ```

 PS：why does this happen ?
-Because in JS, those whom’s top three bits of the binary are zero, will all be judged as the `object` type, and the binary bits of  `null`   are all  zero, so  `null`  is judged as  an `object`.
+Because in JS, those whom’s first three bits of the binary are zero, will all be judged as the `object` type, and the binary bits of  `null`  are all  zero, so  `null`  is judged as  an `object`.

 We can use `Object.prototype.toString.call(xx)`  if we wish to get the correct data type of a variable , and then we can get a string like `[Object Type]`